zhouzusheng/chromium.bb/README.md

 This is a feature we needed in our product, so it is unlikely that we will send this upstream.

-This branch makes it so that we don't need to use the MicrotaskSuppression guard whenever our product invokes Javascript.
-Our product uses V8 for non-webkit related code.
-Having to use the MicrotaskSuppression guard would introduce WebKit dependency on our non-webkit related code.
+This branch makes it so that we don't need to use the `MicrotaskSuppression` guard whenever our product invokes Javascript.
+Our product uses V8 for non-WebKit related code.
+Having to use the `MicrotaskSuppression` guard would introduce WebKit dependency on our non-WebKit related code.

 ### feature/opaque-bmp (Imran Haider)